chris-martin/lock.js/README.md

 > setting the object in question might be subject to race conditions, and I wonder how
 > to deal with this in the absence of locks in JavaScript.

 Well...
-I guess you could write a "lock" of sorts, if what you're saying is that something needs to have exclusive use of the object over the span of multiple events.
+I guess you could write a "lock" of sorts, if what you're saying is that multiple things each need to have exclusive use of the object, where those uses span multiple events.